-The disclosure of parts of documents numbered 1-3 would disclose personal information relating to a number of third parties.
-I consider that the disclosure of this information would involve an unreasonable disclosure of personal information about a number of individuals.
-Accordingly, I have decided that parts of documents numbered 1-3 are conditionally exempt under section 47F of the FOI Act.
+I consider that disclosure of parts of documents numbered 1-7 would disclose personal information relating to third parties.
+I consider that the disclosure of the information within these documents would involve an unreasonable disclosure of personal information about a number of individuals.